Sondzus/MathStat474/HW4.md

 ### Typing up work

-If you *want* to type up your homework, please don't use Microsoft Word or the like.
+If you *want* to type up your homework, I suggest you don't use Microsoft Word or the like.
 You can get great formatted documents in Markdown!
 Check out the links below.
+But whatever you use, please make sure your submission is either a PDF document, a photo of the document, or a nicely formatted text document.

 Get familiar with professionally formatting documents using Markdown [here](https://sondzus.github.io/MathStat474/DocumentFormattingGuidelines.html).
 Want more information?
 Simple .md templates for PDF documents are available [here](https://sondzus.github.io/MathStat474/DocumentFormattingGuidelines.html).